 ETS also commonly include credits for investments in sustainable agriculture, agroforestry, and other forestry/ conservation projects.
-Sanctioned carbon offsets that meet regulatory compliance standards, in many administrative locations, also include: investment in reforesting or projects that work to limit deforestation, trades with companies that have livestock projects that incorporate sustainable practices, or with companies that invest in other carbon sequestration measures.
+Sanctioned carbon offsets that meet regulatory compliance standards, in many administrative locations, also include investment in reforesting or projects that work to limit deforestation, trades with companies that have livestock projects that incorporate sustainable practices, or with companies that invest in other carbon sequestration measures.

 Carbon offsets represent a larger global market than just ETS.
 Carbon offsets can be purchased by individuals, non-profit organizations, and private businesses of every size, from small businesses to large international companies, and even governments.

 Basically, any individual or entity may purchase carbon offsets in order to lower their net carbon footprint and to support sustainability efforts worldwide.
-In many cases, carbon offsets are purchased by international companies in industries running polluting factories, using carbon-intensive fuel for energy, and manufacturing fossil fuel intensive products.
+In many cases, carbon offsets are purchased by international companies in industries running polluting factories, using carbon-intensive fuel for energy, and manufacturing fossil fuel-intensive products.

 This often includes companies that themselves are involved in deforestation.
 Carbon offsets help balance out global GHGs and other environmental degradation.
-For instance, carbon offsets increase sustainability efforts of companies responsible for damage to the environment, deforestation, degradation of ecosystems, and GHG emissions.
+For instance, carbon offsets increase the sustainability efforts of companies responsible for damage to the environment, deforestation, degradation of ecosystems, and GHG emissions.

 Ideally, carbon offsets should be valued and calibrated to truly offset the company's emissions, as reflected in the company's investment in the offsets.
 "Nature-based" carbon offsets act as land carbon sinks, optimally sequestering carbon to the degree the company purchasing the offsets is emitting carbon - but this depends on how the "nature-based" offsets are valued.

-Forestry conservation carbon offset projects, sustainable and regenerative agriculture projects, and other ecological conservation projects, are also known as carbon dioxide removal (CDR).
-Other examples of CDR projects are direct air capture, and bioenergy with carbon capture and sequestration (BECCS).
+Forestry conservation carbon offset projects, sustainable and regenerative agriculture projects, and other ecological conservation projects are also known as carbon dioxide removal (CDR).
+Other examples of CDR projects are direct air capture and bioenergy with carbon capture and sequestration (BECCS).

 Low and zero green energy technologies and CDR offset projects should be high quality enough to be valued highly, and have an appropriately higher price based on the high quality of the commodity (the carbon offset).

-The amount of carbon offsets required for a company to purchase in an ETS, should be carefully made proportional to the amount of GHGs released by the company involved in the ETS; and should also be measured by the deforestation that a company commits, and the subsequent effect of that behavior by the company on the environment.
+The number of carbon offsets required for a company to purchase in an ETS, should be carefully made proportional to the amount of GHGs released by the company involved in the ETS; and should also be measured by the deforestation that a company commits, and the subsequent effect of that behavior by the company on the environment.

 However, as of now, most ETS around the world only use the amount GHGs released by companies, not deforestation, as a metric to assess a companies' responsibility for purchasing carbon offsets.